Faith Stowers Says She Feels ‘So Vindicated’ After Stassi Schroeder & Kristen Doute Are Fired By Bravo

-Faith Stowers says she feels “vindicated’ following the sudden firings of Stassi Schroeder and Kristen Doute from Vanderpump Rules.
+Faith Stowers says she feels “vindicated” following the sudden firings of Stassi Schroeder and Kristen Doute from Vanderpump Rules.

-After Bravo announced the bombshell firing of main cast members Stassi Schroeder, Kristen Doute, Max Boyens and Brett Caprioni in the aftermath of resurfaced their past racially insensitive comments, Stowers, 31, zeroed in on Stassi and Kristen, whom she worked with during past seasons of the Bravo reality show.
+After Bravo announced the bombshell firing of main cast members Stassi Schroeder, Kristen Doute, Max Boyens, and Brett Caprioni after their past racially insensitive comments and actions came to light, Faith, 31, zeroed in on Stassi and Kristen, whom she worked with during past seasons of the popular reality show.

-In a statement shortly after news of the cast shakeup broke, Faith praised Bravo for doing the right thing after she shared her story about how she was treated when she was the only black cast member on Vanderpump Rules.
+In a statement shortly after news of the cast shakeup broke, Faith praised the network for doing the right thing after she shared her story about how she was treated when she was the only black cast member on Vanderpump Rules.

-“I feel so vindicated studios and production are able to see blatant racism and make these positive changes and help move the race forward — help with the fight forward,” Faith told Page Six.
+“I feel so vindicated studios and production are able to see blatant racism and make these positive changes and help move the race forward — help with the fight forward,” she told Page Six.

-The onetime Vanderpump Rules cast member added that she was “in the middle of prayer” just before she heard about the firings of the veteran Bravo stars and that she felt a sense of peace at the time.
-She now feels that coming forward was “worth it” as the network let go of two of their most recognizable stars.
+The onetime Vanderpump Rules star added that she was “in the middle of prayer” just before she heard about the firings of the veteran Bravo stars and that she felt a sense of peace at the time.
+She now feels that coming forward was “worth it” as the network let go of two of their most recognizable faces.

 “I was ready to put myself in the line of fire because I don’t know what will happen if I don’t say anything, but I’m glad I did,” Faith said.
 “Now I’m seeing Bravo follow suit, releasing women that have given crazy ratings for them because they want to be on the right side of history and I’m seeing people are finally hearing us.”